Course Title: Aviation Professional Experience

 On successful completion of this course you should be able to:

 - Acquire new knowledge and skills when necessary,

 - Apply aviation knowledge, skills, tools and techniques to professional aviation work,

-- Effectively communicate with professionals and other stakeholders across all modes: listen, speak, write and draw,
+- Effectively communicate with professionals and other stakeholders across all modes: listen, speak, and write

 - Conduct yourself in a professional and ethical manner.